NacirChahine/news-ai-advance/AI_PROJECT_DOCS.md

 - Backend serialization/loading:
   - **UPDATED**: `comments_list_create` recursively prefetches and serializes replies up to depth 20 (reasonable limit) and includes current-user vote mapping for all loaded comments.
   - Replies endpoint (`comment_replies`) includes user vote mapping for the page of replies returned and parent user info.
+- **NEW**: Comment deep linking:
+  - URL anchors like `#comment-40` automatically scroll to and highlight the target comment
+  - Handled by `handleCommentDeepLink()` function in `static/js/comments.js`
+  - Works on page load and hash change events
+  - Highlights only comment content (not entire comment div) for subtle emphasis
 - Depth handling:
   - **UPDATED**: Backend stores true depth without capping (unlimited nesting)
   - **UPDATED**: Model provides `get_display_depth()` method that caps at MAX_DEPTH for UI